-A recent national assessment of tribal child welfare programs found that these programs are "deeply committed to keeping children with their families and in their tribal communities, as well as maintaining cultural connections."14
+A national assessment of tribal child welfare programs found that these programs are "deeply committed to keeping children with their families and in their tribal communities, as well as maintaining cultural connections."

 This is in stark contrast with state child welfare systems where AI/AN children are three times more likely to be removed from their homes-as opposed to receiving family preservation services-than their non-Native counterparts.
 Tribes are providing intensive family preservation and family reunification services in spite of inadequate funding and insufficient staffing, which is putting incredible strain on individual workers and programs.
-16

-The Promoting Safe and Stable Families Program offers support for those culturally based services that tribes already have experience with, such as parenting classes, home-visiting services, respite care for caregivers of children, and other services that safely preserve families, but cannot expand based upon low levels of funding.
+PSSF offers support for those culturally based services that tribes already have experience with, such as parenting classes, home-visiting services, respite care for caregivers of children, and other services that safely preserve families but cannot expand based upon low levels of funding.
 This program is vital to the 130 tribes and tribal consortia that depend on it to support their efforts to prevent the unnecessary removal of Al/AN children from their homes.
 Yet because of the funding levels, hundreds of tribes are ineligible for this formula grant.
-Increasing the mandatory portion of this program to \$650 million would ensure that all federally recognized tribes can access this funding and receive grants of at least \$25,000.
+Increasing the mandatory portion of this program to \$645 million would ensure that all federally recognized tribes can access this funding and receive grants of at least \$25,000.

-Tribes are also eligible to apply for the Tribal Court Improvement Program, a competitive grant program authorized under Promoting Safe and Stable Families.
+Tribes are also eligible to apply for the Tribal Court Improvement Program, a competitive grant program authorized under PSSF.
 This program is authorized for \$30 million of mandatory funding plus 3.3% of all discretionary funds.
 A \$1 million tribal set-aside was created in the 2011 Child and Family Services Improvement and Innovation Act, Pub.
 L. No. 112-34 (2011).
-While the President's FY 2023 budget proposes to expand the state court improvement program, tribes are not eligible to receive these state funds and will not benefit from the proposed increase in this program and transition into the mandatory program.
-Amending the authorizing language for tribal court improvement
+We appreciate the President's FY 2025 request to expand the court improvement program.
+We recommend amending the authorizing language for tribal court improvement grants to increase the authorization to \$5 million to ensure tribal court improvement programs are available to additional tribal governments.